 Many of the medical and scientific terms used in this summary are found in the NCI Dictionary of Genetics Terms.
 When a linked term is clicked, the definition will appear in a separate window.

 Many of the genes and conditions described in this summary are found in the Online Mendelian Inheritance in Man (OMIM) database.
 When OMIM appears after a gene name or the name of a condition, click on OMIM for a link to more information.

 Among women, breast cancer is the most commonly diagnosed cancer after nonmelanoma skin cancer, and it is the second leading cause of cancer deaths after lung cancer.
-In 2013, an estimated 234,580 new cases will be diagnosed, and 40,030 deaths from breast cancer will occur.
-The incidence of breast cancer, particularly for estrogen receptor–positive cancers occurring after age 50 years, is declining and has declined at a faster rate since 2003; this may be temporally related to a decrease in hormone replacement therapy (HRT) following early reports from the Women's Health Initiative.
-Ovarian cancer is the ninth most common cancer, with an estimated 22,240 new cases in 2013, but is the fifth most deadly, with an estimated 14,030 deaths in 2013.
-(Refer to the PDQ summaries on Breast Cancer Treatment and Ovarian Epithelial Cancer Treatment for more information on breast cancer and ovarian cancer rates, diagnosis, and management.)
+In 2014, an estimated 235,030 new cases will be diagnosed, and 40,430 deaths from breast cancer will occur.
+The incidence of breast cancer, particularly for estrogen receptor-positive cancers occurring after age 50 years, is declining and has declined at a faster rate since 2003; this may be temporally related to a decrease in hormone replacement therapy (HRT) after early reports from the Women's Health Initiative (WHI).
+An estimated 21,980 new cases of ovarian cancer are expected in 2014, with an estimated 14,270 deaths.
+Ovarian cancer is the fifth most deadly cancer in women.
+(Refer to the PDQ summaries on Breast Cancer Treatment and Ovarian Epithelial Cancer Treatment for more information about breast cancer and ovarian cancer rates, diagnosis, and management.)